Forward and hybrid path-integral methods in photoelectron holography: sub-barrier corrections, initial sampling and momentum mapping: Photoelectron momentum distributions

-Thus, while a pure boundary problem with pre-selected behaviors allows us to define the dynamics associated with orbits 1-4 neatly, for forward and hybrid approaches, there are other orbits that satisfy the conditions in Table \ref{tab:OrbitClassification}.
-The secondary ridges observed at lower photoelectron energies are associated with longer orbits, which return at least after 1.5 cycles, but, nonetheless, satisfy the conditions imposed upon orbits 2 and 3.
+{The PMDs resulting from orbit 3 also exhibit, apart from the central caustic common to all methods and signposted in Table \ref{tab:OrbitClassification} as its typical imprint, interference fringes and secondary ridges [see Figs.~\ref{fig:single_orbits}(j) to (l) compared to Fig.~\ref{fig:single_orbits}(i)]. } The secondary ridges observed at lower photoelectron energies are associated with longer orbits, which return at least after 1.5 cycles, but, nonetheless, satisfy the conditions imposed upon orbits 2 and 3.
 This implies that care must be taken with the standard CQSFA orbit classification if forward or hybrid methods are used.

+The number and intensity of those secondary ridges vary according to the method employed, being more prevalent in the rate-based approach.
+There are up to four secondary ridges for the distributions associated with orbit 2 in both rate-based and hybrid methods [Figs.~\ref{fig:single_orbits}(f) to (h)].
+For orbit 3, four secondary ridges are only visible for the rate-based approach [Figs.~\ref{fig:single_orbits}(j) and (k)], while for the hybrid CQSFA, there is only a low-energy ridge [Fig.~\ref{fig:single_orbits}(l)].
+For the rate-based method, the primary rescattering ridge is also observed for orbit 3 [see Figs.~\ref{fig:single_orbits}(i) and (j)], while it is absent for the H-CQSFA [see Fig.~\ref{fig:single_orbits}(k)].
+Furthermore, the contributions of orbit 2 also exhibit a caustic near the perpendicular momentum axis, which traditionally is associated with orbit 3 \cite{Maxwell2017} [see Figs.~\ref{fig:single_orbits}(f) to (h)].

 Another noteworthy feature is that, for the rate-based approaches, the contributions of orbit 3 around the polarization axis are stronger than those of the CQSFA computations.
 Let us remark that the overall shape of orbit 3 distribution within the CQSFA framework is only obtained when the stability factor $\det[{\partial\mathbf{p}_s(t)}/{\partial \mathbf{p}_s(t'_s)} ]$ given in Eq.~\eqref{eq:MpPathSaddle} is incorporated \cite{Maxwell2017}.
-As discussed in section \ref{sec:ratebased}, the direct propagation method is implicitly taking this into consideration but with a wrong weight $1/|\det|$ instead of the $1/\sqrt{|\det|}$ employed in both CQSFA calculations, being this the cause of the enhanced contribution around the polarization axis.
-Finally, we observe interference patterns in the single-orbit distribution of orbits 3 and 4 from the rate-based method and hybrid CQSFA.
-There are fringes following the caustic whose extrema are located near ($p_{z},p_{x})=(0,1.3\; \rm a.u.)$ for orbit 3, clearly visible in panels (i) to (k), and annular fringes following the low-energy ridge in Fig.~\ref{fig:single_orbits}(k).
-Further annular interference patterns are also present for orbit 4, following the primary ridge [see Figs.~\ref{fig:single_orbits}(m) to (o)].
-For the H-CQSFA, these patterns are equally strong throughout, while for the rate-based method, they are more prominent at the low-energy end of the primary rescattering ridge.
-This is evidence of different types of orbits being gathered under the umbrella of a single orbit, with the respective contributions being coherently superimposed.
+As discussed in section \ref{sec:ratebased}, the forward propagation method is implicitly taking this into consideration but with a wrong weight $1/|\det|$ instead of the $1/\sqrt{|\det|}$ employed in both CQSFA calculations, being this the cause of the enhanced contribution around the polarization axis.